vihanpatil/SatMLCompetition-DocumentIntelligence/README.md

 ## Repository Structure

-SatMLCompetition-DocumentIntelligence/ ├── README.md # You're reading it now! ├── assemble.py # Script to generate query JSON files ├── queries/ # Directory containing all query JSONs │ ├── image0/ # Subfolder for queries on image0 │ ├── image1/ # Subfolder for queries on image1 │ ├── image5/ # Example subfolder for queries on image5 │ └── ... # Other images ├── responses/ # Directory containing model responses │ ├── image0/ # Subfolder for responses on image0 │ ├── image1/ # Subfolder for responses on image1 │ ├── image5/ # Example subfolder for responses on image5 │ └── ... ├── api_red/ │ └── client.py # Script to query the black-box model ├── final-report/ │ ├── sample-manuscript.tex # The LaTeX final report │ ├── images/ # Images used in the final report │ └── ... # Other LaTeX-related files, references, etc. └── ...

-pgsql
-Copy
-Edit

 - **`assemble.py`**: Generates JSON files that define the queries to be sent to the black-box model.
 - **`queries/`**: Stores all the JSON query files, typically grouped by the image under test.
 - **`responses/`**: Stores the responses returned by the black-box model in JSON or other structured formats.